Reconstructing almost all of a point set in $\mathbb{R}^d$ from randomly revealed pairwise distances

 \subsection{Proof outline}

-In this paper, we by default conceive of \(\mathbb{R}^m\) as an affine space, in that the origin does not play a special role.
+In this paper, we view \(\mathbb{R}^m\) as an affine space, in that the origin does not play a special role.
 A \emph{subspace} will mean an affine subspace.
 Given $d$, we call a multiset $X$ of $d+1$ points \emph{$d$-dependent} if there is a subspace of dimension $d-1$ that contains $X$.
 If there is no such subspace, we will say that $X$ is \emph{$d$-independent}.
 Any multiset of size $1$ is $0$-independent.

 The main idea of our proof is based on the following observation, proved in a stronger form as \Cref{cor:GeometryFact}.